-Certainly, there is more to say here but the above material gets you started.
-For info on the role of depreciation see DepreciationStephen M. Vantassel, CWCP, is the owner of Wildlife Control Consultant, LLC.
+So before you have the WCO make the repair, ask him how secure the material is on both sides of the repair.
+In other words, how likely is it that an animal will simply move over two inches and gnaw a new hole (that isn’t warrantied) there?
+Ask if there are ways to harden the house to make it harder for an animal to access the structure to gnaw in the first place.
+Often, trimming tree branches, removing food sources etc. can help reduce the attractiveness of your structure to animals.
+Why are these questions important?
+Because if one animal entered your home, it is more likely that others will.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to firstname.lastname@example.org.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.